Targeted Therapeutic Massage for TMJ Disoders can help reduce common symptoms including pain and stiffness.

 In addition to muscular pain in and around the jaw, people also commonly experience headaches; grinding, clicking, or popping in the jaw; the inability to fully open the mouth; tinnitus; dizziness; or sometimes pain and tension in the neck and shoulders.

-Your therapist will methodically work though the muscles (including inside the cheek) commonly involved in TMJ (TMD).
-Then she or he will apply soothing heat to relax the jaw, relieve tension, and get you back to pain-free living.
+Your therapist will methodically work though the muscles (including inside the cheek) commonly involved in TMJ disorders.
+Then they will apply soothing heat to relax the jaw, relieve tension, and get you back to pain-free living.
 Typically, this protocol requires between three and six one hour sessions with follow up visits as needed.

 Medical Research on Massage for TMJ Disorders